thosgood/this-weeks-finds/markdown/101-151/week147.md

 > > for it appears that twenty years later he still did not know how to
 > > divide by three.
 Finally, in 1949, in a paper \`dedicated to
 > > Professor Waclaw Sierpinski in celebration of his forty years as
-> > teacher and scholar\', Tarski published a proof.
+> > teacher and scholar', Tarski published a proof.
 In this paper,
-> > Tarski explained that unfortunately he couldn\'t remember how
+> > Tarski explained that unfortunately he couldn't remember how
-> > Lindenbaum\'s proof had gone, except that it involved an argument
+> > Lindenbaum's proof had gone, except that it involved an argument
 > > like the one Sierpinski had used in dividing by two, and another
 > > lemma, due to Tarski, which we will describe below.
 Instead of
-> > Lindenbaum\'s proof, he gave another.
+> > Lindenbaum's proof, he gave another.
 > >
 > > Now when we began the investigations reported on here, we were aware
-> > that there was a proof in Tarski\'s paper, and Conway had even pored
+> > that there was a proof in Tarski's paper, and Conway had even pored
 > > over it at one time or another without achieving enlightenment.
 The
 > > problem was closely related to the kind of question John had looked
 > > at in his thesis, and it was also related to work that Doyle had